SCBMBON/bon-website-2020/bootstrap/outreach/index.md

 ---
 layout: article
 title: 'Outreach'
-description: The Santa Barbara Channel Marine Biodiversity Observation Network (SBC MBON) is partnered with Channel Islands National Marine Sanctuary (CINMS) to bring educational material and means related to the marine biosphere to the community.
+description: The Southern California Bight Marine Biodiversity Observation Network (SCB MBON) is partnered with Channel Islands National Marine Sanctuary (CINMS) to bring educational material and means related to the marine biosphere to the community.
 ---

 <div class="row featurette">